jiangxb98/mwsis-plugin/README.md

 + **About CCL**

   Please use funcition `connected_components()` to replace function `voxel_spccl3d()`.
 Later, we will change the CCL operator to the operator in the torchex library.
 Currently, sicpy library is used instead.
++ **Warning**

+  Through experiment, we found that the torchex.connected_components unable to get the same results as the scipy.sparse.csgraph.connected_components.

 ```bash
 # signle gpu